-Tuition covers the cost for the degree seeking student who carries a schedule of 12 to 15 semester credits, the student enrolled for fewer than 12 credits pays tuition at the rate of \$70.00 per semester credits; a student taking more than 15 credits pays \$70.00 for each additional credit.
+^{}Tuition covers the cost for the degree seeking student who carries a schedule of 12 to 16 semester credits; the student enrolled for fewer than 12 credits pays tuition at the rate of \$70.00 per semester credit.

-+See "special note" pages 47, 48, 49 for expenses in dual degree programs and page 47 for expenses in D Min. and S.T.D. programs
+[†]See "special note," page 47 for expenses in dual degree program, and pages 49, 51 for expenses in D.Min. and S.T.D. programs, respectively.

-Dormitories are operated by member seminaries and fees are paid to the operator.
+^{}Dormitories are operated by member seminaries and fees are paid to the operator.

-The registration of a student signifies the assumption of definitive obligation between student, constituent seminary and The I.T.C.
+The registration of a student signifies the assumption of definitive obligation between student, constituent seminary and the I.T.C.
 It is an agreement by all parties to fulfill the terms of the registration contract.
-All outstanding bills and current charges for The I.T.C. are payable in full at the beginning of each semester.
+All outstanding bills and current charges for the I.T.C. are payable in full at the beginning of each semester.
 However, a 50 percent partial payment plan is available for current charges provided their application for credit is approved by the Controller.
 All old charges (unpaid bills) must be paid in full before registering for the following semester or summer session.